-Spirulina is a type of blue-green algae which was once found in Lake Texcoco, a body of water in the Valley of Mexico that served both the Aztecs and Mesoamericans.
+Spirulina is a type of blue-green algae that was once found in Lake Texcoco, a body of water in the Valley of Mexico that served both the Aztecs and Mesoamericans.
 The algae were harvested and shaped into cakes that provided nutrients first to the populations that surrounded the lake, and later to the soldiers led by the conquistador Cortes after they invaded and destroyed the Aztec city of Tenochtitlan.

-But the public didn’t take any real interest in spirulina until it was used by NASA as a dietary supplement for astronauts on space missions.
+However, the public didn’t take any real interest in spirulina until it was used by NASA as a dietary supplement for astronauts on space missions.

-Now, with everyone trying to come up with a new superfood, this 16th century classic is again taking center stage for its nutrient-dense composition.
+Now, with everyone trying to come up with a new superfood, this 16th-century classic is again taking center stage for its nutrient-dense composition.

-Not only is spirulina rich in protein, it also includes essential amino acids including the natural fatty acid gamma-linoleic acid which can support your body’s healthy management of inflammation, as well as iron, multiple B vitamins including B12, B2, B3, B6 and B9, vitamins, A, C, D and E as well as potassium, calcium, chromium, copper, iron, magnesium, phosphorus, selenium and zinc.
+Not only is spirulina rich in protein, but it also includes essential amino acids including the natural fatty acid gamma-linoleic acid which can support your body’s healthy management of inflammation, as well as iron, multiple B vitamins including B12, B2, B3, B6 and B9, vitamins, A, C, D, and E as well as potassium, calcium, chromium, copper, iron, magnesium, phosphorus, selenium and zinc.

 The nutritional benefits of spirulina are undeniable.
 The algae can help boost the immune system, potentially speeding recovery from illness and improving wound healing, while helping to flush waste from your system.

 Here’s a closer look: